 Enhanced Core Reading Instruction (ECRI) is a multi-tiered program (Tier 1 and Tier 2) featuring a series of teaching routines designed to increase the efficiency and effectiveness of reading instruction in K-2, including a strong focus on synthesizing sounds to decode text.
 ECRI can be implemented across Tiers 1 and 2 or as a stand-alone Tier 2 tutoring program.
-ECRI was developed and is disseminated by the Center on Teaching and Learning (CLT) at the University of Oregon.
+ECRI was developed and is disseminated by the Center on Teaching and Learning (CTL) at the University of Oregon.

 ECRI tutors are teaching assistants who should have a four-year college degree and successful experience working with children, perhaps as a tutor, teacher, or camp counselor.
 Tutors may be hired by school districts, or school districts may contract with AmeriCorps agencies, with Catapult Learning, or with other organizations to hire and support the tutors.
 Tutors may be part or full-time employees.
-A full-time tutor should be able to provide six 30-minute sessions daily (30 children).
+A full-time tutor should be able to provide up to nine 30-minute sessions daily (30 children).
 Tutors usually tutor in person, but may also work online when in-person tutoring is not possible.

 ECRI is designed for students in grades K-2 with or at risk for reading difficulties, as well as students in grade 3 who are reading below grade-level expectations.
 For Tier 1 ECRI, instruction is provided to the whole class.
 For Tier 2 ECRI, students work in small groups of three to five.
 The groups should be at about the same reading level.
 Students receive 30 minutes a day of tutoring across the school year or until they are performing at grade level expectations.

 No technology is required to implement in-person ECRI.
 PDF versions of lesson materials are available for remote implementation.